pluralsight/guides/in-review/ruby-ruby-on-rails/handling-file-upload-using-ruby-on-rails-5-api/article.md

   end
 end
 ```
- This configuration will give full access to the API (<code>*</code> means that everything is accepted), which is not a problem for this guide, since we are going to work only with a local server.
+ This configuration will give full access to the API (<code>*</code> means that everything is accepted) - this is not a problem for this guide, since we are going to work only with a local server.

 Install the gems:
 ```bash
 bundle install
 ```
 With the gems installed, the model is going to be scaffolded with Jbuilder-generated views and be ready to be consumed by client-side applications.
 ```bash
 rails g scaffold Item name:string description:string
 ```